GalacticQuasar/ThyroidDiseaseClassifier/README.md

 ## **Results**
 ![Slide19](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/07ecc65d-bd40-48fd-a91b-2dfffdcb7f6e)

-So in the end, Random Forest performed the best out of all the classifiers and Gradient Boosting came in at a close second.
+Ultimately, Random Forest performed the best out of all the classifiers and Gradient Boosting came in at a close second.
 You can see the results from my Random Forest classifier on feature importance, and it looks like because the continuous measurements had the most variance it valued them a lot more than the binary attributes.
 T3 and TSH seem to be the highest ranked, and that makes sense because those two values are commonly tested and looked at by doctors to determine whether a person has thyroid disease or not.